1. Overview

 8. Generate the changelog in IntelliJ IDEA Using the JPA Buddy Plugin

 If we’re using a non-Hibernate ORM (e.g., EclipseLink or OpenJPA) or we don’t want to add extra dependencies like the liquibase-hibernate plugin, we can use JPA Buddy.
-This IntelliJ IDEA plugin integrates useful features of Liquibase into the IDE.
+This IntelliJ IDEA plugin integrates useful Liquibase features into the IDE.

-To generate a differential changelog, we simply install the plugin and then call the action from the JPA Structure panel.
-We select what source we want to compare (database, JPA entities or Liquibase snapshot) with what target (database or Liquibase snapshot).
+To generate a differential changelog, we install the plugin and then call the action from the JPA Structure panel.
+We select the source we want to compare (database, JPA entities or Liquibase snapshot) with the target (database or Liquibase snapshot).

 JPA Buddy will generate the changeLog as shown in the animation below: